Space Racers: Production and development

 The series concept was developed by Richard Schweiger, who wanted to create a show based around animated vehicles that travel through space.
 In 2009, Schweiger and Julian Cohen developed the idea into a feature-film script, which won a screenwriting award.
-In 2010, Schweiger formed the company that would produce Space Racers, and instead of pursuing a film, decided to turn the concept into a television series.
+On January 2010, Schweiger formed the company that would produce Space Racers, and instead of pursuing a film, decided to turn the concept into a television series.
 The idea developed into fifty individual 11 minute episodes for broadcast.

 Collaborations

 The Space Racers TV series was produced in collaboration with NASA experts, with input from NASA experts on science-based facts incorporated into the episodes.
 The show also features NASA scientists and astronauts in live action interstitials.
-The Space Racers creators have also developed a website where viewers can find a preschool science curriculum on space science, which was developed in collaboration THIRTEEN productions (WNET) and SiiTE.
+The Space Racers creators have also developed a website where viewers can find a preschool science curriculum on space science, which was developed in collaboration with Thirteen Productions (WNET) and SiiTE.
 SpaceRacers.com has a section for family-based education as well for educators and parents.
 Special screenings of episodes have been held at both the Kennedy Space Center and the Wallops NASA Visitor Center, in collaboration with Maryland Public Television.
 In July 2014, the Virginia Air and Space Center opened a Space Racers-themed exhibit.

-Origins as Space Race (2011–2014)
+Web series

 On March 22, 2011, it originally launched as a web series under the name Space Race.
 It featured 4 characters/webisodes at launch, with two more webisodes released on April 22, 2011, and the last two on April 29, 2011.
 In total, there were 8 characters/webisodes (with 2 characters not returning in the TV series).
 All eight of the characters were interviewed by Gary Galaxy (played by Meyer DeLeeuw), a 3D Galaxy Adventure game, printables, and the “What Spaceship are You?” widget.
 As of today, the site and the webisodes (with the exception of the first webisode and trailer) are considered to be lost media.

-Relaunch as Space Racers (2014–present)
+In 2012, the web series was retitled to Space Racers.